Last Updated: June 25, 2026

 Avoid buying more seeds than you need.
 A small packet often contains enough to last multiple seasons.

-6. Repurpose and Recycle Materials
+6. Repurpose and Recycle Household Materials for Garden Use

 Instead of buying garden supplies, get creative with what you already have.
 Some ideas include: